Our Database Will Betray Us

 RDBMS vs NoSQL: the honest comparison

 NoSQL is not a replacement for relational databases.
 It’s a different tool for different problems.
-Here’s the full comparison; know this for your exam and for real engineering decisions:
+Here’s the full comparison;

 | Aspect | Relational DB (RDBMS) | NoSQL DB |